melezhik/jam/README.md

     $ pinto new hello-world-example-stack

-Now it's time to give a try to pjam to create distributive ... and it's very easy!
+Now it's time to give a try to pjam to create distributive for our project, this may be done by one command:

     $ export PINTO_EDITOR=cat
     $ export PINTO_REPOSITORY_ROOT=/home/pinto/repo/